 Along the coastline of Texel lie dozens of centuries-old shipwrecks.
-The many artefacts found throughout the years by divers have taught us a lot about shipping and life at sea in the sixteenth and seventeenth century.
+The many artefacts found throughout the years by divers have taught us a lot about shipping and life at sea between the sixteenth and nineteenth century.
 One wreck had a very special cargo.
 This wreck, known as the Palmwood Wreck, was full of exclusive, luxurious objects.

 Preserved under the sand